 The Cheese Society, pass the cheese parcel

 Best: Cheese gift

 A cheese board is never boring, in our eyes.
 But the team at The Cheese Society have come up with this party game idea that makes you work (only slightly) for your fromage.
 Coming in a large pre-wrapped parcel in festive green, red and well, plain brown parcel paper, under each layer is all you need to make your cheeseboard.
-There’s eight decent-sized cheese pieces – our favourites included the delicate gorgonzola dolce, a rich and creamy goat’s cheese, buche de chevre, along with a surprising number we don’t usually reach for, an aged red Leicester called vintage red fox.
+There are eight decent-sized cheese pieces – our favourites included the delicate gorgonzola dolce, a rich and creamy goat’s cheese, buche de chevre, along with a surprising number we don’t usually reach for, an aged red Leicester called vintage red fox.
 The last two parcels contain the added extras– Welbeck Bakehouse sourdough crispbreads and a Hawkshead Relish Company apple, date and damson chutney that’s tangy and sweet.

 If you thought the fun ended there, think again.
 You even get a suggested cheese party playlist, think “I’ve Gouda Get Through This” by Daniel Bedingfield.
 It also helpfully shows you how to cut the cheese – and we’ve realised we’ve been cutting brie wrong the whole time.
 Hey, every day’s a school day.
 Christmas delivery runs through until Wednesday 22 December 2021 (including the weekend).

 Best known for its Fifties-look fridges and toasters, Smeg has recently branched out into other kitchen equipment with its recognisable retro look, including frying pans, casserole pots and woks, all designed and made in Italy.